Posted on August 1, 2024 by Dina Miller

 Celebrate Fall at the Wanatah Scarecrow Festival.
 In addition to the food, there is scarecrow sculpting, arts and crafts, and rides for the kids.

-The Harvest Tyme Family Farm is welcoming guests for their 16th year of family fun, with activities activities like corn mazes, hayrides, pumpkin patch, petting zoo, amusement rides, and so much more!
+The Harvest Tyme Family Farm in Lowell is welcoming guests for another year of family fun, with activities activities like corn mazes, hayrides, pumpkin patch, petting zoo, amusement rides, and so much more!

 Indiana’s Cool North presents myriad opportunities for cyclists of all skill levels looking for all kinds of adventures, whether you seek an easy-going pedal on paved pathways or more extreme mountain biking.
 The best news is that at least part of your ride will take place under a canopy of trees blazing in crimson, gold, and orange.
 One of the most popular fall trails in the region is the Pumpkinvine Nature Trail, traveling from Shipshewana to Goshen through Amish countryside, where you’re likely to see the fall harvest underway.
 Mountain bikers love the twists and turns of the Winona Lake Trail in the town of Winona Lake.
 Be sure to include the Indiana Dunes Trails on your biking explorations around the Indiana Dunes.